-- the right of the Sponsor to receive Videocon d2h ADSs following the Transaction, subject to the lock-up agreements; - the appointment of Harry E. Sloan and Jeff Sagansky, Silver Eagle's executive officers, as directors (but not officers) of Videocon d2h; and - the continued indemnification of current directors and officers of Silver Eagle and the continuation of directors' and officers' liability insurance after the Transaction.
+- the right of the Sponsor to receive Videocon d2h ADSs in connection with and following the Transaction, subject to the lock-up agreements; - the appointment of Harry E. Sloan and Jeff Sagansky, Silver Eagle's executive officers, as directors (but not officers) of Videocon d2h; and - the continued indemnification of current directors and officers of Silver Eagle and the continuation of directors' and officers' liability insurance after the Transaction.

-RISK FACTORS (Page 21)
+RISK FACTORS (Page 20)